 “The world is now closing ranks for strong global action on Climate Change.
 This gives Reliance the right opportunity to accelerate our own ambitious New Energy and New Materials business wedded to the vision of clean and green development.
 To combat climate change, Reliance has set itself a target to become Net Carbon Zero by 2035,” he said.

-He also told the shareholders that the strong balance sheet and high liquidity available with RIL will support its growth plans for Jio, Reliance Retail and its oil-to-chemical (O2C) business.
+He also told the shareholders that the strong balance sheet and high liquidity available with RIL would support its growth plans for Jio, Reliance Retail, and its oil-to-chemical (O2C) business.